Running as a Service

 </plist>Load and start:

-launchctl load ~/Library/LaunchAgents/dev.sophon.node.plist
+launchctl load ~/Library/LaunchAgents/ai.sophon.node.plist

-launchctl start dev.sophon.nodeManaging
+launchctl start ai.sophon.nodeManaging

 launchctl list | grep sophon

-launchctl stop dev.sophon.node
+launchctl stop ai.sophon.node

-launchctl unload ~/Library/LaunchAgents/dev.sophon.node.plist # remove agent
+launchctl unload ~/Library/LaunchAgents/ai.sophon.node.plist # remove agent

 tail -f ~/.sophon-node/logs/sophon-node-*.logAccessibility permission